FudaWiki/fudawiki-files/mekurifuda.md

 [**One-suited Mekurifuda decks**](/en/one-suited-mekurifuda-variants) were subsequently developed, which were designed for simpler betting games.

 These card decks were subject to bans due to their association with gambling, which is also banned.
-Those caught in the act of gambling would be punished severely, or even put to death.
-Despite these harsh penalties, the use and gambling of karuta continued.
+Those caught in the act of gambling would be punished, or even put to death.
+Despite the bans, the use and gambling of karuta continued.

 There was a theory that gamblers turned to other kinds of cards such as [Hanafuda](/en/hanafuda) as a way to get around the bans.
 However, historical evidence suggests that games played using Hanafuda and games played using Mekurifuda coexisted, and there is also a theory that mekurifuda was used to play hanafuda games, not the other way around.